Planning Public Art

-This course will provide an introduction to the process involved with planning a piece of public art - including the identification of local opportunities, budget, material, presentation, community collaboration, installation, evaluation, marketing and sustainability.
+Planning Public Art will cover the process involved in planning a piece of public art - including the identification of local opportunities, budget, material, presentation, community collaboration, installation, evaluation, marketing and sustainability.

-You will evaluate the historical context of public art and where and why it’s popularity and importance has increased over the years – and what direction it may take in the future.
-You will also discuss the range of public art that exists, from physical infrastructure, landscape and environment management and education and community development.
+On this course, you will evaluate the historical context of public art and where and why it’s popularity and importance has increased over the years – and what direction it may take in the future.
+You will also discuss the range of public art that exists, from physical infrastructure, landscape and environment management and education and community developments.
 You will also discuss the various scales, from community art projects to strategic cultural commissions.

 By looking at examples of public art, you will consider factors such as site, process, time and material in creating your work.

 - Identifying opportunities

 By the end of this course you will have a greater understanding of the possibilities and processes involved with public art and have developed a concept and strategy which will enable you to take forward your own project.

 Artists, curators and creatives considering entering this realm but are unsure where to start.
 The perfect opportunity to gain confidence in the processes involved with planning and implementing a public or community art project.

 Kriton Papadopoulos is an artist and he also completed his PhD at Central Saint Martins looking at the development of the Avant-garde.
 He has organized various community art projects in collaboration with Kids Company, the Royal Festival Hall and Royal Academy.
 He has had solo exhibitions both in UK and Europe, including the Tate Modern and Serpentine Gallery.
 He also exhibits his work with aaart gallery, Athens.
 Kriton has been an Associate Lecturer at the University of the Arts London since 2003.

 Please bring the following items with you on the first day: